twincharged/atomic_arrays/README.md

 # AtomicArrays

-AtomicArrays aims to assist ActiveRecord with updating Postgres arrays by offering a couple simple methods to change arrays in both the database and the instance it is called on.
+AtomicArrays is a lightweight gem that aims to assist ActiveRecord with updating PostgreSQL arrays by offering a couple simple methods to update arrays in the database and the instance that it is called on.
 These methods are atomic in nature because they update the arrays in the database without relying on the current object's instantiated arrays.

 ## Installation